light-scattering-iogs/caqtus/doc/source/tutorials/new-device.rst

 how they interact with different parts of the experiment.

-We will here implement some sort of power source that set a voltage at the beginning of the shot and measure a current once the shot has started.
+We will here implement some sort of power source that set a voltage at the beginning of the shot and measure a current once the shot has finished.

 The goal is to write a :class:`~caqtus.extension.DeviceExtension` that can be registered on the experiment with its